 - Most of these birds are all white with black tail feathers.
 But some individuals display a “blue morph,” whose heads are still white but bodies are sooty gray.

 - Pink bill, which has a black patch on each side.

 During the breeding season, Snow Geese spend their time in the continent’s northernmost areas, away from human civilization.
-Most people only get the pleasure of seeing this abundant goose in Vermont when they migrate south in fall and winter.
+You will only see this goose in Vermont when they migrate south in fall and winter.